nbeversl/urtext-sublime/example project/README.txt

 {{  Ideas and Requirements Behind Urtext

-    Urtext is a system and a syntax for writing and structuring files in plaintext.
     There are many tools available for writing and organizing.
 None of them was what I wanted, so I wrote this.

     The Urtext idea could be implemented using any text editor with built-in or supplemental scripting/automation, a web application, or pencil and paper along with human sorting and organizing routines.
 This example version uses a Python implementation of Urtext as a module, embedded into the Python scripting capability of Sublime Text 3 as a Sublime package.

-    {{  Basic Project Requirements:
+    {{  Basic Requirements:

         The original requirements were stringent enough to eliminate every tool already available:

             - All in plain text.
 No proprietary file formats or structure.

-Usable across multiple platforms and devices.
+            - Usable across multiple platforms and devices.

             - Allow both organized and disorganized use.
-Structured but flexible, all-purpose syntax that allows freeform writing without adapting to a preexisting - interface or feature set.
+Structured but flexible, all-purpose syntax that allows freeform writing without adapting to a preexisting interface or feature set.
 Permit gradual aggregation of content with other content.

-            - Be undistracted by interacting with the file system (naming, saving, organizing of files).
+            - Be undistracted by interacting with the file system (dialogues for naming, saving, organizing of files), unless desired.

-            - Customizable metadata, without relying on the file system.
+            - Customizable and extensible metadata without relying on the file system.

-            - Content at least partially editable and organizable from mobile devices.
+            - Content must be at least partially editable and organizable from mobile devices.

-            - Be capable of hyperlinks, both within/among the files and to outside resources.
-Function as an all-purpose reference system that can link to - anything.
+            - Capable of hyperlinks, both within/among the files and to outside resources.
+Function as an all-purpose reference system that can link to anything.

-            - Pieces of content should be able to connect to one another in a tree-like as well as non-hierarchical way, such as wiki or flat database style.
-Files - must be able to able to have multiple, not just single, tree-like or other relationships.
+            - Pieces of content should be able to connect to one another in a tree-like as well as non-hierarchical fashion, such as wiki or flat database style.
+Files must be able to able to have multiple, not just single, tree-like or other relationships.

             - Extensible and customizable.
 This year's needs might not be next year's.

             - Does not require years to master.
 (Looking at you Org Mode.)

             - Future-proof.
-No reliance on anything that may no longer exist in 5 or 100 years.    /--ID:005--/}}
+No reliance on anything that may not exist in 5 or 100 years.    /--ID:005--/}}

     {{  Additional Features:

-            - In addition to the requirements above, I wanted the following features found in various other text-oriented tools:
+            In addition to the requirements above, I wanted the following features found in various other text-oriented tools:

-            - Basic syntax highlighting, if only to delineate content from structure/syntax.
+            - Basic syntax highlighting to delineate content from structure/syntax.

             - Fuzzy search within files.
-This is already implemented in most modern desktop editors and some mobile text editors, but I wanted the tool to have its own version of this that didn't rely on the editor environment.
+This is already implemented in most modern desktop editors and some mobile text editors, but I wanted the tool to have its own version of this that didn't rely on the editor features or environment.

             - Version control (using Git, for example).
 This possiblity is implicit in the commitment to plaintext but important enough to mention.
                                                                                                /--ID:006--/}}